ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

   Line breaks are also supported in label text.
 - While `plotchar() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotchar>`__ and
   `plotshape() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotshape>`__
-  can display text at a fixed offset in the past or the future which cannot change during the script's execution, each `label.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_label{dot}new>`__ call can use a "series" offset that can be calculated on the fly.
+  can display text at a fixed offset in the past or the future, which cannot change during the script's execution, each `label.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_label{dot}new>`__ call can use a "series" offset that can be calculated on the fly.